Aubrey O’Day Gives Fans An Eyeful Of Booty In Sheer Bottoms

 Aubrey gave a sultry look with her lips slightly parted, rocking a light, frosted lipstick.
 She also wore silver and gold eyeshadow, while wearing her hair down.
 O’Day also sported a pair of extremely oversized hoop earrings.

-Behind her, you could see large cactus, along with a tree.
+Behind her, viewers could see large cactus, along with a tree.

 Fans poured in with their compliments in the comments section.